-COUN 2700: Internship 1
+COUN 2720: Addiction Counseling Internship I

-This internship sequence is intended to provide you with the opportunity to transfer the knowledge gained and skills developed in the academic portion of the Addiction Counseling program into clinical settings.
-Some emphasis on prevention, education, research and/or administration is also possible.
-The internships require you to demonstrate competence in the 12 core functions of a counselor and may take place in a variety of agencies.
-You will collaborate with faculty on internship planning with the intent of meeting individualized career goals.
+This first of a two-semester internship sequence provides an opportunity to transfer to a clinical setting the knowledge gained and skills developed in the academic portion of the Addiction Counseling program.
+Internships require you to demonstrate competence in the 12 core functions of a counselor and may take place in a variety of agencies.
+You will collaborate with faculty on internship planning with the intent of meeting your individualized career goals.
 One of the two internships must be at least 440 hours in duration, and the two internships combined should total at least 880 hours.
-Must be taken pass/fail.
+Students will also be required to attend bi-weekly seminar sessions at MCTC to enhance learning and supervision.
+Must be taken A-F.